 Self-service checkouts are known for their ability to speed up sales and checkout times in-store.
 They make shopping convenient for the consumer and offer a nice alternative for people who are not looking to engage with staff at the register.
 Through AI analysis, added value and additional speed can be brought to self-service kiosks by way of;

 - Verifying customers’ age for the purchase of restricted goods such as tobacco and alcohol.
 Reducing the need for manual checks by staff.
 (Only people who flag as underage will require manual ID checks)

 - Adjusting the screen layout and appearance of the kiosk in real-time to suit the needs of the demographic present.
 An example of this can be as simple as adjusting the text size and buttons for people above 70 years old.
-Often older customers can experience difficulty when finishing their purchases at self-service kiosks, therefore by implementing small changes like this it can have a big impact in helping to get them through the checkout process in a timely and efficient manner and avoiding cart abandonment.
+Often older customers can experience difficulty when finishing their purchases at self-service kiosks, therefore implementing small changes like this can have a big impact in helping to get them through the checkout process in a timely and efficient manner and avoiding cart abandonment.

 (If you wish to implement this technology into your self-service kiosks, you can check out our DeepSight audience analytics technology in combination with Raydiant’s dashboard which includes a content editing feature)

 3. Product Relevancy Utilizing Historical Data Analytics